Gklimo/strava/README.md

 *Integration of CI/CD processes into the project is streamlining development and deployment, ensuring code quality and operational continuity.*

 ### Data Visualization with Preset
 Preset is the final piece of our pipeline, turning our rich datasets into actionable insights through interactive dashboards.
-It provides a user-friendly interface to explore the data, with the ability to drill down into specific areas of interest.You can make use of filters to accomodate for the business needs.
+It provides a user-friendly interface to explore the data, with the ability to drill down into specific areas of interest.
+You can make use of filters to accomodate for the business needs.
 ![image](https://github.com/Gklimo/strava/assets/84771383/5ef8cbce-d5db-435f-b309-c226a1431f6c)

 ## PROJECT SETUP